pingleware/bestbooks/packages/bestbooks-auditor/README.md

 ## Internal Controls

 An important factor of audits is to access the risk of internal controls.
 When revenue was received by the USPS, there were four employees to process, record and deposit the checks received.
-In today's economy where electronic payments are the norm, a paper trail is already established and routing payments to operating accountin is usually automatic.
+In today's economy where electronic payments are the norm, a paper trail is already established and routing payments to operating accounting is usually automatic.

 Technically known as a SOC I Type II Audit.
 A SOC 1 –Type II audit report **contains the same opinions as a Type I, but it adds an opinion on the operating effectiveness to achieve related control objectives throughout a specified period**